-The European Financial Stability Facility (EFSF) was created by the euro area Member States following the decisions taken on 9 May 2010 within the framework of the Ecofin Council.
+The European Financial Stability Facility (EFSF) was created by the euro area Member States following the decisions taken on 9 May 2010 by the Ecofin Council.
 The EFSF’s mandate is to safeguard financial stability in Europe by providing financial assistance to euro area Member States within the framework of a macro-economic adjustment programme.

 To fulfill its mission, EFSF issues bonds or other debt instruments on the capital markets.
 The proceeds of these issues are then lent to countries under a programme.
 The EFSF may also intervene in the primary and secondary bond markets, act on the basis of a precautionary programme and finance recapitalisations of financial institutions through loans to governments.

 The EFSF was created as a temporary rescue mechanism.
 In October 2010, the euro area Member States decided to create a permanent rescue mechanism, the European Stability Mechanism (ESM).
-The ESM entered into force on 8 October 2012.
+The ESM Treaty was signed in February 2012 and the ESM started its operations on 8 October 2012.